 - Morning stiffness of the elbow with persistent aching

-- Pain radiating down the forearm causing soreness in the forearm.
+- Pain radiating down the forearm causes soreness in the forearm.

 - Pain worse when grasping or holding an object